svin24/svin24.github.io/content/blog/Status-update-July-2022.md

 initramfs-alike functionality for Helios.
 On the subject of Helios, much work has been completed.
 I have implemented a PCI driver and a small proof-of-concept AHCI driver (for reading from SATA disks).
-Alexey Yerin has also been hard at work on the RISC-V port, and has successfully implemented a virtio ethernet driver which can send and receive ICMP (ping) packets.
+Alexey Yerin has also been hard at work on the RISC-V port, and has successfully implemented an e1000 ethernet driver which can send and receive ICMP (ping) packets.
 I also completed IRQ control for userspace, so that userspace device drivers can process interrupts, and used it to write a keyboard driver for a functional [DOOM port].
 The full